utkarshayachit/mantid/Code/Mantid/docs/source/algorithms/ConvertToMD-v1.rst

 and any other user specified log values which can be treated as dimensions.
 If the target workspace do exist, the **MD Events** are added to this workspace.

+See `VATES validation <http://www.mantidproject.org/Vates_Validation>`__ for examples of ConvertToMD usage and comparison between ConvertToMD in Mantid and other packages used in neutron scattering analysis.

 Used Subalgorithms
 ------------------